-A look at the real estate of the 6 leading Democratic presidential candidates, from Mike Bloomberg’s 11 luxury properties to Pete Buttigieg’s modest $125,000 Indiana house
+7 Democratic presidential candidates are facing off in the South Carolina debate tonight.
+Here’s a look at their real estate portfolios, from Mike Bloomberg’s 11 luxury properties to Pete Buttigieg’s $125,000 Indiana house

 - Google Maps

-The 1,400-square-foot apartment is located in Penn Quarter, a historic neighborhood with theaters and museums that borders DC’s Chinatown.
+The 1,400-square-foot apartment is in Penn Quarter, a historic neighborhood that borders DC’s Chinatown.